 Section 203 of the CAFTA-DR Implementation Act specifies the general rules of origin to be used in determining if a good qualifies for preferential tariff treatment under the Agreement.
 The HTS (Harmonized Tariff Schedule) has been amended to include specific rules of origin, definitions and other provisions to determine whether a good originates under the CAFTA-DR. The CAFTA-DR employs a similar methodology to determine whether a good qualifies for preferential tariff treatment that is found in previous agreements such as the U.S.- Chile and Australia Free Trade Agreements.
 Another notable similarity is that the responsibility for providing information to substantiate the claim is on the importer.

-A non-textile good can only qualify for CAFTA-DR treatment and tariff protection is it qualifies for the following requirements:
+A non-textile good can only qualify for CAFTA-DR treatment and tariff protection if it meets for the following requirements:

 - The good must be wholly obtained or produced within a participating country or territory.
 This means it must explicitly be made not just in the country of origin, but with parts sourced from the same territory.
 This typically applies to goods that are harvested or mined, and typically only covers a small percentage of exports.